openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 ####  [Rares Aioanei: Kernel Weekly News 23.10.2010](http://schaiba.wordpress.com/2010/10/20/kernel-weekly-news-23-10-2010/)

 "Hello gals and guys and welcome!
-Since last time, we have a wave of interesting patches, updates and RFCs so let™s just get into it."
+Since last time, we have a wave of interesting patches, updates and RFCs so letâ€™s just get into it."
 </td>
 </tr>
 </tbody>